th0ma5w/Twine_Fullscreen_YouTube/README.md

 # How do I use the macros?

-There are two macros you can use:
+There are three macros you can use:

 ### fsyoutube